SPAAM-community/AMDirT/docs/source/how_to/viewer.md

-# filter
+# viewer

 ## What

-The purpose of the `filter` command is to provide a easy-to-use graphical-user interface to allow users to:
+The purpose of the `viewer` command is to provide a easy-to-use graphical-user interface to allow users to:

 - **explore** the different AncientMetagenomeDir tables via drop down menus
 - **filter** a given table based on different criteria using a standard tabular interface
 - **download** the resulting sequencing data via different methods
 - **download** prepared input samplesheets for pipelines
 - **download** citation information of selected samples

+> ⚠️ __The `viewer` tool was previously named `filter`, and might still be referred as such in some parts of the documentation.__

 ## When